zack-bitcoin/amoveo/docs/other_blockchains/ouroboros.md

 Others have written about the myth that PoS is cheaper than PoW, so I will just link to their work on the subject http://www.truthcoin.info/blog/pow-cheapest/

+This vulnerability has been more or less understood since 2016 when I told Charles Hoskinson, the CEO of Cardano, about it on twitter https://twitter.com/zack_bitcoin/status/812921755199242240?s=20

 A mathematical strategy
 =========